russloewe/WebApp/README.md

 # WebApp
-Basic Web Application using nodejs, express, passport, postrgesql, webpack, react, and redux.
+Basic Web Application using Nodejs, Express, Passport, Postrgesql, Webpack, React, and Redux.
+Testing with Mocha and Chai.

 ## Sever Setup